VenroyDEV/VenroyDEV/README.md

     >  venroy@wiiu:~$ cat shill.txt

     📧 Want to reach out to me?
-  All of my contacts are on my webite -> https://venroy.top
+  All of my contacts are on my webite -> venroy.top

   general inquries can be send over venroy@420blaze.it